NEO1842/All-Tasks/CODE_OF_CONDUCT.md

 # Code of Conduct

 ## Purpose
-This repository is focused on maintaining a clean and reusable structure.
+This repository exists to generate and organize issues.

 ## Respect
 Be respectful in all interactions.

-## Stay Relevant
+## Stay Focused
-Discussions and contributions must be related to improving the repository structure.
+Keep all contributions related to issue creation and structure.

-## No Personal Content
-Do not add personal tasks, schedules, or unrelated content.

-## Keep It Minimal
+## Keep It Simple
 Avoid unnecessary complexity.
-Keep contributions simple and clear.

 ## Enforcement
-Maintainers may remove content that does not follow these guidelines.
+Content that does not follow these rules may be removed.